EU consortium management

 - Liason with EC and project partners

-The EAVI2020 consortium, which is led by Imperial College London, brings together leading HIV researchers from public organisations and biotech companies from across Europe, Australia, Canada and the USA, pooling their knowledge and expertise to develop novel candidate vaccines that can be taken through to human trials within five years.
+The EAVI2020 consortium, which is led by Prof Robin Shattock from Imperial College London, brings together leading HIV researchers from public organisations and biotech companies from across Europe, Australia, Canada and the USA, pooling their knowledge and expertise to develop novel candidate vaccines that can be taken through to human trials within five years.
 EAVI2020 is funded with an EU-grant under the health program of Horizon 2020 for research and innovation.

 PREvention of Stroke in Intracerebral hermorrhaGE survivor with Atrial Fibrillation